petebrowne/classify/README.md

 #### Extend

-Module methods can be added as class methods using extend:
+Module methods can be added as class methods using `extend`:

     module("Inflector", function() {
       def("dasherize", function(string) {